 We waded across the river (unnecessarily, it turns out) and soon found ourselves bounding from pool to pool testing our stamina against each of the various springs’ temperatures.
 The waters within the four(?) pools varied between 39c to 47c (102f to 117f).
 The river itself, unless swimming near a hot springs outlet, was quite brisk.

 Our group soon expanded from the two of us to about 12 sitting and chatting in The Womb and the pools below it.
-The people we met were lovely, happy folks, mostly from the area and we spent a long time getting to know one another.
-A bit of a motley crew, the folks we met included a very sun worn dude with two dogs (though he claims only one dog is his own), a cute set of twins from L.A. (first timers celebrating their 25th birthday at the springs), a couple of local regulars, and another young couple who were also here for the first time.
+Although many (most?) of the folks decided to go au-naturel, the people we met were lovely, happy folks, mostly from the area and we spent a long time getting to know one another.
+A bit of a motley crew, they included a very sun worn dude with two dogs (though he claims only one dog is his own), a cute set of twins from L.A. (celebrating their 25th birthday, it was their first time at the springs and also first time skinny dipping), a couple of local regulars, and another young couple who were also here for the first time.

 The fellow with the dogs showed off his slack line skills crossing the river with ease and later he began filling sandbags (long ones that he brought himself) and placing them below the hot spring run-off.
 It’s anyone’s guess how long it will last but one of the twins suggested they call it the Goldilocks Pool because, the spring water mixed with the river water created a mixture not too hot, not too cold, but just right.